This article is currently under construction and is being expanded on a regular basis. |

 However, if you want or need to transfer the configuration file logwatch.cfg

-to the host in a different way, the option Deploy the Logwatch plugin without configuration is still available here.
+to the host in a different way, the Deploy the Logwatch plugin without configuration option is still available here.

 Continue with the option Retention period.